wolveix/satisfactory-server/README.md

 **Do note that doing this disables the environment variables specific to the file in question.**

-## Experimental Branch
+## IPv6 Support

-If you want to run a server for the Experimental version of the game, set the `STEAMBETA` environment variable to `true`.
+If you want to use IPv6, set the `SERVERIP` variable to empty or to your IPv6 address.
+By default, we set this to `0.0.0.0` which means that the server will bind to IPv4.

 ## How to Improve the Multiplayer Experience